Sexual Misconduct Policy and Procedures (2025)

 8. Appearance of Witnesses

-The hearing panel may require the presence of witnesses by sending them a letter via hand-delivery or certified mail, return receipt requested or via email with a read/received receipt.
-University students and employees are expected to comply with such requests unless a verified hardship would result.
+The hearing panel/ adjudicator may request the presence of witnesses by sending them an email with a read/received receipt, a letter via hand-delivery or certified mail, return receipt requested.
+Witnesses who are students cannot be required to participate.

 9. Failure to Appear at Hearings